erilu/R-for-data-science-walkthrough/r4ds_chapters4-6_walkthrough.md

     ## 10 N108UW   32070.
     ## # ... with 4,027 more rows

-3.Our definition of cancelled flights (is.na(dep\_delay) | is.na(arr\_delay) ) is slightly suboptimal.
+### 3. Our definition of cancelled flights (is.na(dep\_delay) | is.na(arr\_delay) ) is slightly suboptimal.
 Why?
 Which is the most important column?

 If a flight still took place and there was an error in entering the dep\_delay or arr\_delay, we would have thrown out the flight.
 A more important column to look at may be air\_time - a flight cannot have had air\_time if it never flew.

-4.Look at the number of cancelled flights per day.
+### 4. Look at the number of cancelled flights per day.
 Is there a pattern?
 Is the proportion of cancelled flights related to the average delay?

 To answer the first part of the question, this code returns a table with the number of cancelled flights per day.
 Plotting the data as a time series, we can see that there is some periodic trend in which spikes of large numbers of cancelled flights occur.